olekslukian/terminal-text-game/README.md

 Just type in commands, which you see on the screen!

-After opening and neutralizing virus using very strange decision, you will unlock more functions of Terminal, for example you can play a little text-quest story.
+After opening and neutralizing virus using very strange decision, you will unlock more functions of Terminal, for example you can play a short text-quest story.

 I hope you will enjoy it!